davestewart/davestewart-content/content/blog/work/project-estimation/index.md

 I couldn't believe I had been so blind to this, up until now:

-- maybe I had considered this unplanned work just something you have to do
+- maybe I had considered this unplanned work as just something you have to do
 - maybe I thought my attention-to-detail style was somehow my cross to bear

 Reflecting on this, I think most likely it's a mix of misplaced professional pride and a level of cognitive dissonance around how quickly I think professional work _should_ be completed, rather than how long it takes to actually complete; I was effectively _ignoring_ the additional time because "it didn't feel correct".

 An analogy that sprang to mind was that of [dark matter](https://www.google.com/search?q=dark+matter); it's invisible (like much of a project's work) but by its gravitational influence, scientists know it makes up the majority of the mass of the universe.

-But dark matter aside, the upshot is that most of this effort – my effort – was not considered, estimated or paid for!
+But dark matter aside, the upshot is that this effort – my effort – was not being considered, estimated or paid for!

 ## Building it back up

-It was clear that this "happy path" thinking was not only costly in financial terms, but explained the various issues I've had with over-running or over-working over the years – at either mine or sometimes my client's expense.
+It was clear that this "happy path" thinking was not only costly in financial terms, but probably explained the various issues I've had with over-running or over-working over the years – at either mine or sometimes my client's expense.

-And the observations themselves felt extremely valuable, but they needed fleshing out and pulling together.
+And though the observations themselves felt extremely valuable, they needed fleshing out and pulling together.

 Moving forwards, I wanted to: